magoo/risk-measurement/index.rst

 Which mitigation option(s) should we choose?
   When presented with competing options with which we can mitigate a risk, we use methods to evaluate each option and decide upon the most effective strategies involved.

-How do we measure so many risks?
+How do we measure many risks?
   It may become important to highlight areas of risk *inside* of many other risks.
 Sometimes, more focused areas can be our largest problems, and we must represent them.

 Have we spent enough time identifying new risks?